Bad-Science/intro/docs/grading.md

 it's poorly written or very short, it may not be counted.
 Check with your mentor for blog post ideas or if you're not sure your blog post is ready for the world!

-The minimum requirement for blog posts is one per feature plus one at the start and end of the semester, but you are strongly encouraged to do more.
+The minimum requirement for blog posts is one per deliverable plus one at the start and end of the semester, but you are strongly encouraged to do more.
 Blog early and blog often!

 ## Attendance